Expat Brazil

 Brazil is one of the most exotic countries on earth.
-Not only does she have plenty of interesting cities such as San Paulo and Rio de Janeiro, but also the world's largest rain forest- the Amazon.
-For those looking for a different way of life, traditional cultures and natural settings, you will be impressed with Brazil's diversity.
+It is renowned for its exciting cities (such as Sao Paulo and Rio de Janeiro), and as the location of the world’s largest rain forest- the Amazon.
+Anyone looking for a different way of life, traditional cultures, and natural settings will be impressed with Brazil’s diversity.

-While much different than Western Europe and Asia, Brazil does offer expats a unique challenge and adventure.
-For instance, Rio de Janeiro, perhaps the best known Brazilian city is one of the most densely populated cities on earth.
+Brazil is much different from Western Europe and Asia, and therefore offers expats a unique challenge and adventure.
+Rio de Janeiro, perhaps the best known Brazilian city, is one of the most densely populated cities on earth.
 Most expats come for carnival and stay for months thereafter.

-While people are full of energy and party for almost any reason, caution should be taken as the rise of crime in recent years has tarnished the city's image.
-Unfortunately, life for expats is sometimes anything but a party due to certain crimes that specifically target westerners and tourists.
+Brazilians are full of energy and party for almost any reason.
+However, one must be cautious as heightened crime in recent years has tarnished the city’s image.
+Unfortunately, life is sometimes anything but a party for expats as there are criminals who specifically target them.

-While Brazil has its luxury resorts and villas, it also has some of the harshest poverty seen on the planet.
-Cities are perhaps the most convenient places to live, but there are plenty of remote villages spotted throughout Brazil.
-If you are looking for an easy way of life, Brazil might not be for you, but if you enjoy a true challenge and unexpected adventure- welcome to Brazil.
+Although Brazil has many luxury resorts and villas, it also has some of the harshest poverty seen on the planet.
+Cities are perhaps the most convenient places to live in, but there are also many remote villages scattered about the country.
+Life in Brazil can be quite difficult, but anyone who enjoys adventures should experience Brazil.

 Climate

-Brazil is a large land mass that differs in climate.
-For instance, the tropical rainforest is extremely wet, humid and hot during the years.
-Down by the southern region away from the rainforest, the climate has both a wet season and dry season.
-Because Brazil doesn't border the Andes Mountains there is no snow.
+Brazil is a large land mass so the climate depends on the region in which one is located.
+For instance, the tropical rainforest is extremely wet, humid, and hot, while the southern region away from the rainforest, has both a wet and dry season.
+There is no snow in Brazil because it does not border the Andes Mountains.

-If you are living in the major cities such as Rio de Janeiro expect very hot and humid weather during the summer months (November to March).
+The major cities have very hot and humid weather during the summer months (November to March).
+However, there is also alot of rainfall at this time of year.
+Temperatures usually range from the high 80s to the 90s.
 During the winter time (June to September), the temperature dips to a low of about 68 degrees.
-Rainfall usually occurs during the summer months of November to March.
-Highs in the city usually range from the high 80's to the 90's.

 Government

-Brazil is the largest country in South America, as well as the most populated.
-There are approximately 188 million people in Brazil making it the 5th most populated country in the world.
-The government has a framework that is a democratic republic.
-The President of Brazil is not only the head of state, but also the leader of the government.
-In Brazil there are many political parties which each vie for influence.
-The country of Brazil is divided into 26 states and one federal district.
+Brazil is the largest, most populous country in South America.
+There are approximately 188 million people in Brazil, making it the 5th most populated country in the world.
+The government is a democratic republic.
+That is to say, the President of Brazil is not only the head of state, but also the leader of the government.
+There are many political parties vying for influence.
+The country is divided into 26 states and one federal district.

-If you are looking to live in Brazil to start a business, beware that it can take a very long time.
-In fact, on average it can take 5 months.
-Making matters worse, it is very difficult to close a business as well.
-Unfortunately there is a lot of bureaucracy and corruption in the Brazilian government.
-While there are multinational companies in Brazil, finding jobs for working in the area can at times be difficult- start planning several months in advance.
+Starting a business in Brazil can be a very lengthy process, and may take at least 5 months.
+It is very difficult to close a business as well.
+Unfortunately, there is a lot of bureaucracy and corruption in the Brazilian government.
+Although there are multinational companies in Brazil, finding a job can be difficult.
+Therefore, anyone planning to stay in Brazil long term should start planning several months in advance.

 Tax System

 The tax rates in Brazil are moderate.
-Expect a top rate for personal income taxes at 27.5 percent.
-For corporations, the tax rate is 25%.
-If you are planning on doing business as a corporation in Brazil, it is usually easier to set your business up in the United States or your home country and then conduct trade through it.
-Creating a corporation can be too complex and take a very long time making it impractical for many expats looking to be entrepreneurs.
+The top rate for personal income tax is 27.5%, and 25% for corporations.
+Anyone who is interested in starting a corporation in Brazil is better off establishing a business in their home country and then conducting trade through it.
+Creating a corporation can be complex and lengthy, making it impractical for expats who want to become entrepreneurs.

 Medical Care